schana/sneks-submission/README.md

 # Sneks submission template

 Build the behavior for your Snek and upload it at [sneks.dev/submit](https://www.sneks.dev/submit) to see how it does against other submitters.
-See the website for details regarding scoring and submission help.
+See the website for [live results](https://www.sneks.dev) and details regarding scoring and submission help.

 ## Getting started